Langston Moore

-Langston Moore (born July 17, 1981) is a former American football defensive tackle.
-He was drafted by the Cincinnati Bengals in the sixth round of the 2003 NFL Draft and also played for the Arizona Cardinals and the Detroit Lions.
+Langston Moore (born July 19, 1981) is an American former professional football defensive tackle.
+He was selected 174th overall by the Cincinnati Bengals in the sixth round of the 2003 NFL draft and also played for the Arizona Cardinals, Detroit Lions and Florida Tuskers.

 Moore attended James Island Charter High School in Charleston, South Carolina, where he lettered in football and was a standout in Region AAAA play.
 He played college football with the University of South Carolina Gamecocks.
+Moore graduated from University of South Carolina in 2003.

 He joined the Gamecock IMG Sports Network in 2012 as the sideline reporter for football broadcasts.

 His father was the Ft.
 Wayne WOWO Radio and Charleston radio personality, Ken Moore.